Why Open a Junior ISA?

 What other features and benefits does a Junior ISA have?

 Features and benefits offered depend on the Junior ISA provider you choose.
-For example Post Office Insurance Society Junior ISAs are provided by our parent company Foresters Friendly Society and are classed as a Stocks and Shares ISA, meaning that your child ‘s savings maybenefit from potential growth with the addition of annual and/or final bonuses.
+For example POIS Junior ISAs are provided by our parent company Foresters Friendly Society and are classed as a Stocks and Shares ISA, meaning that your child ‘s savings maybenefit from potential growth with the addition of annual and/or final bonuses.

 By opening a savings plan with us your child automatically becomes a member with access to our member benefits packagewhich includesing discretionary grants to help cover the cost of things like dental and optical care, or higher education costs.